 Genomic testing may find a genetic change in the patient that may also be found in the patient's family.
 It is important to consider sharing these results; however, some family members may not want to know if they are at risk for developing a genetic condition.
 Ideally, family members should meet with their health care provider or a genetic counselor to discuss their options for being tested.
 Genomic testing may also find unexpected information about family relationships.
 You can discuss these possibilities with your health care provider and/or genetic counselor.

-Ambry offers no-cost testing for all blood relatives within 90 days of the original patient report.
-Family testing is done via specific site analysis for pathogenic or likely pathogenic variants.
+Ambry offers no-cost testing for all blood relatives in the United States within 90 days of the original patient report.